microsoft/terminal/doc/specs/#11000 - Marks/Shell-Integration-Marks.md

   of the mark to the current position.
 It also updates the category of the mark, if needed.

-Each command then only shows up as a single pip on the scrollbar.
+Each command then only shows up as a single mark on the scrollbar.
 Jumping between commands is easy, `scrollToMark` operates on `mark.start`, which is where the prompt started.
 "Bookmarks", i.e. things started by the user wouldn't have `commandStart` or `outputStart` in them.
 Getting the text of the command,